jiaxililearn/StrGNN/README.md

 bash install.sh
 ```

-## Dataset Processing
+## Dataset Preprocessing

-Please follow the example format in data folder to process data
+Please follow the example format in data folder to preprocess data:

 * acc_email.npy is the graph input with shape (T, N, N), where T is the number of snapshot and N is the number of nodes in the graph